brynsgtn/toDoList/README.md

 ## To-Do List App

-This is a simple web-based to-do list application built using JavaScript, HTML, CSS, Bootstrap, and Firebase.
+This is a simple web-based to-do list application built using JavaScript and then converted into TypeScript, HTML, CSS, Bootstrap, and Firebase.
 It allows users to create, edit, and delete tasks, with real-time synchronization using Firebase Realtime Database.

 ## Features